Canning Stewed Tomatoes

 Storing Canned Stewed Tomatoes…

 I don’t have a pantry so I store my canned stewed tomatoes on a shelf inside the house or in a kitchen cabinet.
-I use my canned stewed tomatoes within a year.
+I try to use my canned stewed tomatoes within a year.

 Using Canned Stewed Tomatoes…